lumi-a/masters-thesis/thesis.typ

           #h(2em) #text(font: font-text, weight: "regular")[#gasoline-strong-label]
 $<eq-gasoline-strong>
 #let gasoline-strong = link(<eq-gasoline-strong>, gasoline-strong-label)
 The two instances only differ in three places, in the constant scalars preceding the $e_j$.
-While #gasoline-strong seems to achieve higher scores, #gasoline-weak seems easier to prove asymptotic bounds for because the solutions found by @alg-iterative-rounding have more structure (compare @permutation-matrices-weak to @permutation-matrices-strong, and @best-row-value-progression-weak to @best-row-value-progression-strong).
+Compared to the values preceding the $e_1$, these scalars are quite small.
+While #gasoline-strong seems to achieve higher scores, but #gasoline-weak seems better suited for proving asymptotic bounds, because the result of @alg-iterative-rounding on #gasoline-weak have more structure (compare @permutation-matrices-weak to @permutation-matrices-strong, and @best-row-value-progression-weak to @best-row-value-progression-strong).
 That said, we did not manage to prove any asymptotic bounds for either instance and can only offer scores for specific parameters.

-#example[We plot an optimal solution and the solution found by @alg-iterative-rounding for #gasoline-weak, with $d=3$ and $k=5$.
-This instance has $124$ elements and is unwieldy to write down in full, so we only show the permutation-matrices.
-Filled squares correspond to an entry of $1$, unmarked squares correspond to $0$.
+#example[Consider an optimal solution $π_Opt$ and the solution $π_IterRound$ found by @alg-iterative-rounding for #gasoline-weak, with $d=3$ and $k=5$.
+This instance has $124$ elements.
+We draw the same plots as in @example-plot-gasoline-lucas.
   #let deliveries = ((16, 2, 0), (16, 0, 2), (16, 2, 0), (16, 0, 2), (24, 2, 0), (24, 0, 2), (24, 2, 0), (24, 0, 2), (24, 2, 0), (24, 0, 2), (24, 2, 0), (24, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (28, 2, 0), (28, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (30, 2, 0), (30, 0, 2), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (0, 2, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (32, 0, 0), (0, 0, 2))
   #let production = ((16, 1, 0), (16, 0, 1), (16, 1, 0), (16, 0, 1), (24, 1, 0), (24, 0, 1), (24, 1, 0), (24, 0, 1), (24, 1, 0), (24, 0, 1), (24, 1, 0), (24, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (28, 1, 0), (28, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (30, 1, 0), (30, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1), (31, 1, 0), (31, 0, 1))
   #let opt-permut = (60, 123, 61, 91, 62, 1, 63, 0, 64, 3, 65, 2, 66, 5, 67, 4, 68, 7, 69, 6, 70, 9, 71, 8, 72, 11, 73, 10, 74, 13, 75, 12, 76, 15, 77, 14, 78, 17, 79, 16, 80, 19, 81, 18, 82, 21, 83, 20, 84, 23, 85, 22, 86, 25, 87, 24, 88, 27, 89, 26, 90, 29, 92, 28, 93, 31, 94, 30, 95, 33, 96, 32, 97, 35, 98, 34, 99, 37, 100, 36, 101, 39, 102, 38, 103, 41, 104, 40, 105, 43, 106, 42, 107, 45, 108, 44, 109, 47, 110, 46, 111, 49, 112, 48, 113, 51, 114, 50, 115, 53, 116, 52, 117, 55, 118, 54, 119, 57, 120, 56, 121, 59, 122, 58)